 7.1 Are there other standards or projects with a similar scope?: Yes If Yes please explain: IEEE P802.11AF, P802.15.4m, IEEE P1900.7 and answer the following Sponsor Organization: IEEE 802 and DySPAN-SC Project/Standard Number: IEEE P802.11AF, P802.15.4m, IEEE P1900.7 Project/Standard Date: Project/Standard Title: IEEE P802.11AF: IEEE Standard for Information Technology - Telecommunications and Information Exchange Between Systems - Local and Metropolitan Area Networks - Specific Requirements - Part 11: Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications - Amendment: TV White Spaces Operation P802.15.4m: IEEE Standard for Local and Metropolitan Area Networks Part 15.4: Low Rate Wireless Personal Area Networks (LR-WPANs) Amendment: TV White Space Between 54 MHz and 862 MHz Physical Layer IEEE P1900.7: Radio Interface for White Space Dynamic Spectrum Access Radio Systems Supporting Fixed and Mobile Operation 7.2 Joint Development Is it the intent to develop this document jointly with another organization?: No

 8.1 Additional Explanatory Notes (Item Number and Explanation): There is a large, untapped market for broadband wireless access in rural and unserved/underserved areas where wired infrastructure cannot be economically deployed.
-There are frequency bands that allow cognitive radio based systems to share the spectrum with the primary users of the spectrum.
+There are frequency bands that allow cognitive radio based systems to share the spectrum with the primary users of the spectrum on an opportunistic basis.
 Products based on this standard will be able to serve those markets and increase the efficiency of spectrum utilization in various bands where spectrum sharing is allowed.
 Also, it is a requirement of the Standards Association that the Sponsor shall initiate a revision of a standard whenever any of the material in the standard (including all amendments, corrigenda, etc.) become obsolete or incorrect, or if multiple amendments to a base standard are being worked on or near completion three years after its approval or most recent reaffirmation.
 Such is the case here where there are two amendments (viz.
-P802.22a on MIBS and Management Plane Procedures and P802.22b on Enahcements for Broadband Services and Monitoring Applications) that are likely to complete in the near future.
+P802.22a on MIBS and Management Plane Procedures and P802.22b on Enhancements for Broadband Services and Monitoring Applications) that are likely to complete in the near future.
 Furthermore, the IEEE 802.22 Working Group has identified some clauses that require correction and maintenance.
 The intention is to incorporate the amendments P802.22a, P802.22b, make corrections to the IEEE Std.
 802.22-2011 as well as to add a new clause that provides ways in which the IEEE 802.22 Standard may be used in other frequency bands that allow spectrum sharing.